Opinion polling for the 2027 French presidential election

 This page lists public opinion polls conducted for the 2027 French presidential election.
-The first round is expected to be in April 2027.
+The first round is scheduled to be held on 18 April 2027.

 First round

-If a candidate receives an absolute majority (50%+1, including blank and void ballots), the election ends after the first round and the second round does not occur.
+If a candidate receives an absolute majority of the votes (excluding blank and void ballots), the election ends after the first round and the second round does not occur.
 If a second round occurs, the two candidates who receive the most votes in the first round move on to the second round.
 Candidates are listed from left to right based on their party's position on the left-right spectrum; when there are several candidates from one party, then they are ordered alphabetically by their last name.

+Local regression of polls conducted between the 2022 and 2027 presidential election.

+Local regression of polls conducted since September 2024.